Building a 356 replica for IVA

 - External Flush filler – An aftermarket flush style filler can also be used connected to a 1960’s Beetle Fuel Tank

-- Headlights – Need to be E marked and need to be 500mm minimum to the top of the headlight so ultra-low front suspension will mean you will fail, other than that normal MOT headlight standards are required.
+- Headlights – Need to be E marked and need to be 500mm minimum to to the bottom or the beam cut-off line on the glass so ultra-low front suspension will mean you will fail, other than that normal MOT headlight standards are required.
 In addition, you will need to add some rubber around the light mounting tab protect sharp edges Front headlight mounting brackets where the chrome surround bolts to the body, super glue a piece of rubber trim around the edge.
 Beetle lights should be OK.
 There are special rules associated with American lights and the set-up and alignment, but they can be used.

 - Day Time Running Lights – Day time running lights are required that come on with ignition and a cockpit warning light needs to determine these lights are on.
 The best way of adhering to the standards is to purchase a Day Time Running Light Module from one of the Kit car component Manufacturers such as Car Builder Solutions, they sell a simple module that ensures your day time running lights come on and go off in accordance with the IVA rules.